Narodni-repozitar/developer-docs/docs/technology/invenio/architecture.md

 Service layer work with "abstract" request data which is HTTP independent.
 It provides the business logic layer of the standard 3-tier application model.

-In this level:
+On this level:

 * permissions are checked
-* semantics of the data is validated via Marshmallow framework (for example, during deposit)
+* syntax/semantics of the data is validated via Marshmallow framework (for example, during deposit or API upload)
-* request is passed to the Record (persistence) or Search layers
+* request is passed to the Record (for persistence) and Search layers

 ### Record layer